blockchainbusiness/contruction-security/README.md

 Loan Agreement (From the Lenders)

-Security Agreements (from the SPV)
+Security Agreements (from the SPV)  Note: - Security Structure is another term frquently used

 Direct Agreements (from Off Taker and Contractor)